turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a visitor,
 When I visit an accessory show for a retired accessory,
-I am still be able to access the accessory page,
+I am still able to access the accessory page,
-I am not be able to add the accessory to my cart,
+I am not able to add the accessory to my cart,
 I also see in place of the "Add to Cart" button or link - "Accessory Retired"
 ```